jovnc/hackforcities/README.md

 3. **Language and Context Understanding:**
    The AI may occasionally struggle with understanding complex queries or those written in informal language, which could affect its ability to provide accurate responses.

-4. **Ethical and Security Concerns:**
-   Ensuring the security of sensitive educational data and preventing misuse of the platform’s features (e.g., students using it to bypass genuine effort) requires robust measures.

 ---

 ### Future Improvements